HeljaeRaeisaenen/tiralabra23/README.md

 2. Add a .txt file in the data folder.
 It should contain text.
 3. Run `python3 src/index.py` in the repository's root folder (not in data!)
 4. Give the name of the .txt file (not path!).
 For example, `example.txt`
-5. If this doesn't work then I made a mistake, sorry.